Mark Shead at Productivity 501 writes about the Hawthorne effect:

 The Hawthorne effect – an increase in worker productivity produced by the psychological stimulus of being singled out and made to feel important.

-Clarke links The Hawthorne effect to work done by Frederick Taylor who gave birth to the idea of industrial psychology.
+Clarke links the effect to work done by Frederick Taylor who gave birth to the idea of industrial psychology.

 My own common sense experience as a manager says you should pay attention to workers as a matter of course.
 Sadly this isn’t obvious to everyone.
 It certainly wasn’t back in the 1920s and 1930s when these ideas were fresh and new.
 If the effect is clear among knowledge workers at your workplace, it’s a sign you aren’t managing people correctly.